KaelinSleevi/enigma/README.md

 - [x] At least one hash is implemented in a way that makes logical sense.
   - I have implemented three hashes in their own methods `keys`, `offset`, `key_shifts`.
 Each are their own individual methods and a hash that has the exact defined result that I desired.

+## Test Driven Development

+- [x] Every method is tested at both the unit and integration level, and completely verify expected behavior (i.e., if a single method does 3 things, all 3 things are explicitly tested).

+- [x] Obvious edge cases are addressed. git history demonstrates students are writing tests before implementation code.
+Test coverage metrics show coverage at 99% or greater.